eddmann/eddmann.github.io/_posts/2022/2022-02-08-separating-out-the-lambda-bref-runtime-from-your-projects-composer-dependencies.md

 ## Conclusion

-Although we have only demonstrated this for our own use-case (using a container image), the same idea could be applied for layer-based Lambda functions too.
+Although we have only demonstrated this for our own use case (using a container image), the same idea could be applied for layer-based Lambda functions too.
-Sadly, this approach will not work for [PHP functions](https://bref.sh/docs/runtimes/function.html) due to the means in which the handler is pulled in within the bootstrap script.
+Sadly, this approach will not work for [PHP functions](https://bref.sh/docs/runtimes/function.html) due to the way the handler is pulled in within the bootstrap script.
-However, thanks to both the FPM and console layer abstractions we are able to remove these runtime concerns from our project.
+However, thanks to both the FPM and console layer abstractions, we are able to remove these runtime concerns from our project.
 This gives us the ability to maintain the runtime and project requirements separately, allowing us to use the latest Bref release in a project that has dependency conflicts.